Centre-IRM-INT/Mesocentre_scripts/README.md

 # Mesocentre_scripts
-script to use singularity images on the Mesocentre of Aix-Marseille University
+Scripts to use singularity images on the Mesocentre of Aix-Marseille University